 A fear most retailers have when it comes to remodels is the risk of losing sales during the process and the length of time it will take to bring those customers back.
 Historically, there is a drop during the heart of a remodel and it generally takes twice as long to get customers back.
 So, how do we keep the customer base satisfied and avoid a drop in sales?
 We believe the key is open communication with the customers and store engagement.

 The store management should be on board with the project from the beginning and can even provide input as to what may be best for that location.
 The store will then be better prepared to communicate with contractors, understand the schedule and provide consultants with what they need which leads to a successful project.

 An open line of communication with the customers is critical.
-It’s inevitable the store layout will need to change, maybe multiple times, during a remodel so it’s beneficial to give customers notice and let them know what’s going on within the store.
-The store must provide direction and have staff available to help the customers find what they’re looking for.
+It’s inevitable the store layout will need to change (maybe multiple times) during a remodel so it’s beneficial to update customers about what’s going on within the store.
+The store must provide directional signage and have staff available to help the customers find what they’re looking for.
 If the store becomes too difficult to navigate or staff isn’t being helpful, customers will look elsewhere.
-Building excitement around the remodel and providing a glimpse as to what is coming will go a long way with the customers.
-Having a customer appreciation event to kick off the start of the remodel and a Grand Re-Opening Celebration not only lets the customer know when the work starts and ends it also helps to build a buzz and excitement of what is to come.
+Building excitement around the remodel and providing a glimpse as to what is coming will go a long way.
+Additionally, holding a customer appreciation event to kick off the start of the remodel and a Grand Reopening Celebration not only lets the customer know when the work starts and ends it also helps to build a buzz and excitement of what is to come.